golang/vscode-go/docs/dlv-dap.md

 ### Configure

-When you need more than the default debugging setup, you can create a launch configuration file for the project by clicking the “create a launch.json file” link in [the Run view](https://code.visualstudio.com/docs/editor/debugging#_run-view).
+When you need more than the default debugging setup, you can create a launch configuration file for the project by clicking the "create a launch.json file" link in [the Run view](https://code.visualstudio.com/docs/editor/debugging#_run-view).
 Then, choose from the debug configuration drop-down menu.
 VS Code will create a `launch.json` file in a .vscode folder in your workspace (project root folder) or in your [user settings](https://code.visualstudio.com/docs/editor/debugging#_global-launch-configuration) or [workspace settings](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_workspace-launch-configurations).

 If you already have a `launch.json` for your project, you can open it using `Open launch.json`.

-To add a new configuration to an existing `launch.json`, choose the “Add Configuration…” button to invoke the snippet IntelliSense.
+To add a new configuration to an existing `launch.json`, choose the "Add Configuration…" button to invoke the snippet IntelliSense.

 <p align="center">
 <img src="images/create-launch-json.gif" alt="Create launch.json" width="75%">